+1.26 Key Lines of Enquiry

-- 1.25 The review focuses on events from January 2014 until Jasmin's death.
-This date was chosen by the review panel as this is the first record of their relationship being described as a partnership.
-The review period remained the same throughout the review process. - 1.26 Information: How was information about Jasmin's and Simon's health and social care needs received and addressed by each agency, and how was this information shared between agencies and individuals?
+1.27 Information: How was information about Jasmin's and Simon's health and social care needs received and addressed by each agency, and how was this information shared between agencies and individuals?

-1.27 Assessments and diagnosis:
+1.28 Assessments and diagnosis:

-- Were there any recent changes in Jasmin's or Simons' physical or mental health and wellbeing that may have affected Simon's behaviour? - • - Could the physical or mental health and well-being of Jasmin and Simon have compounded any safeguarding concerns, or considerations, or masked evidence of domestic abuse and/or coercive control?
-Did this result in specific or increased risk and missed opportunities for agencies to probe and respond effectively? - Is there any clear information in relation to domestic abuse and/or coercive control and its impact? - Was there any indication or sign of any cultural perceptions or beliefs that were relevant?
+- Were there any recent changes in Jasmin's or Simons' physical or mental health and wellbeing that may have affected Simon's behaviour? - Could the physical or mental health and well-being of Jasmin and Simon have compounded any safeguarding concerns, or considerations, or masked evidence of domestic abuse and/or coercive control?
+Did this result in specific or increased risk and missed opportunities for agencies to probe and respond effectively? - Is there any clear information in relation to domestic abuse and/or coercive control and its impact?
+Were any carer's/agency assessments completed? - Was there any indication or sign of any cultural perceptions or beliefs that were relevant?
 Did these bring with them any implications on the relationship and behaviours? - Were there any barriers to seeking support?
 What were they?
-How can these be overcome? - Were agencies aware of alcohol or drug abuse for either Jasmin or Simon and if so was the appropriate level of support offered.
+How can these be overcome? - Were agencies aware of alcohol or drug abuse for either Jasmin or Simon and if so, was the appropriate level of support offered.
 This section was added to the scope of the review following a discussion with Jasmin's sister.

-1.28 Contact and support from agencies:
+1.29 Contact and support from agencies:

-- What was the nature and extent of the contact each agency had with Jasmin and Simon? - What support did they receive and from whom; individually and as a partnership? - Were there any indicators or history of domestic abuse and/or coercive control?
+- What was the nature and extent of the contact each agency had with Jasmin and Simon? - What support did they receive and from whom, individually and as a partnership? - Were there any indicators or history of domestic abuse and/or coercive control?
 If so, were these indicators fully realised and how were they responded to?
-Was the immediate and wider impact of domestic abuse on Jasmin fully considered by agencies involved? - Was there any collaboration and coordination between any agencies in working with Jasmin and Simon; individually and as a partnership?
+Was the immediate and wider impact of domestic abuse on Jasmin fully considered by agencies involved? - Was there any collaboration and coordination between any agencies in working with Jasmin and Simon, individually and as a partnership?
 What was the nature of this collaboration and coordination, and which agencies were involved with whom and how? - Were there any issues of intersectionality identified and how were they dealt with by agencies?
-Did the interventions of agencies demonstrate competent strategies and practice of intersectionality in their responses?

-• What lessons can be learnt in respect of domestic abuse and/or coercive control, how it can affect adults, and how agencies should respond to any impact?
+Did the interventions of agencies demonstrate competent strategies and practice of intersectionality in their responses? - What lessons can be learnt in respect of domestic abuse and/or coercive control, how it can affect adults, and how agencies should respond to any impact?

-1.29 Any additional information considered relevant:
+1.30 Any additional information considered relevant: